 Where to Stay in Prague for Luxury

-The Art Deco Alcron Hotel Prague sits just steps from Wenceslas Square in the Nove Mesto (New Town), offering five-star accommodations and services including a spa, sauna, fitness center, and personal butler service.
-Suites and allergy-free rooms are available, and there are two restaurants on site.
-The hotel is convenient to the Prague Main Station, and nearby tourist attractions include the Cold War Museum, the National Museum, and Jungmann Square, as well as numerous antique shops.
+The Art Deco Alcron Hotel Prague sits just steps from Wenceslas Square in Nove Mesto (New Town), offering five-star accommodations and services including a spa, sauna, fitness center, and personal butler service.
+Suites and allergy-free rooms are available, and there are two restaurants on-site.
+The hotel is convenient to the Prague Main train station, and nearby tourist attractions include the Cold War Museum, the National Museum, and Jungmann Square, as well as numerous antique shops.

 Across the river in Little Quarter, the Aria Hotel Prague offers several common areas to make your stay as comfortable as possible, including a large sitting room with a fireplace and extensive music library, a rooftop terrace, a screening room, and a game room; on-site entertainment is provided in the evenings.

 Suites and family rooms are available, and all guest rooms include private balconies, as well as conveniences like safes, fridges, and plush bathrobes.
 The hotel grounds are perfectly matched to the adjacent Vrtba Garden, and this Mala Strana hotel is just a block from the boutiques on Nerudova Street, which leads to the castle district.

 Even closer to Prague Castle is the Golden Well Hotel, a 16th-century royal villa that was once home to Emperor Rudolf II.
 The small complex of 19 guest rooms and suites is in the Hradcany neighborhood, close to the Lobkowicz Palace.
 Rooms are updated yet incredibly elegant, retaining the old-world ambiance of the historic building.